whitneyburton/portfolios/students/1507/matt-ewell/20151120-matt_ewell-m3.markdown

 * Sent in most weekly surveys
 * Participated in cohort retros
-*
+* Had a really nice chat with Jorge during a one on one which I think was mutually beneficial
 * Shoutout channel/Possee post - plato721 [3:42 PM] @rasensio:  for the mother of all sql queries
-* Provided detailed feedback for teammates on
-* Provided feedback to  for his portfolio
+* Provided feedback to Bret for his portfolio
-* Provided feedback to  for his portfolio
+* Provided to Cole for her portfolio

 ### Getting Feedback